docker-archive/hybrid-app/README.md

 C:\> docker image build -t java_web:2 .
 ```

- The DotNet Framework microservice must be built in a Windows host, clone the repository and build the image:
+ The .Net Framework microservice must be built in a Windows host, clone the repository and build the image:

 ``` PowerShell
 C:\> git clone https://github.com/dockersamples/hybrid-app.git